 Jury trials and jury service

-Some jury trials resumed on March 1, 2021.
-During this phase, jury trials are limited to 6 person juries.
+The Supreme Judicial Court has authorized 12-person juries as of May 1, 2021.
 Criminal cases where the defendant is in custody take priority.
-For a list of court locations and dates they will have access to jury pools, please see Trial Court Schedule for Access to Jury Pools for Phase 2 Jury of 6 Trials.
+For a list of court locations and dates they will have access to jury pools, please see Jury Summoning Schedule for May 2021 - August 2021.